-Our board of directors has approved a grant, subject to stockholder approval, of such number of restricted stock units (RSUs) determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of the grant, which would be the date of our 2022 annual meeting, calculated in accordance with Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718), to our non-employee directors (Dr. Albertine, Mr. Leonard, Mr. Painter, Ms. Russell and Dr. Tully).
+Our board of directors has approved a grant, subject to stockholder approval, of such number of restricted stock units (RSUs) determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of the grant, which would be the date of our 2023 annual meeting, calculated in accordance with Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718), to our non-employee directors (Dr. Albertine, Mr. Leonard, Ms. O'Mara, Mr. Painter and Ms. Russell).
 If approved, the grant would be made under our 2006 amended and restated equity incentive plan, as amended (2006 equity incentive plan).
 We are asking that our stockholders cast a vote on the equity grants to our non-employee directors.
 Although we are not required to seek stockholder approval of these specific RSUs or other RSU awards, our board of directors decided to provide our stockholders with the opportunity to approve the proposed grants for this year.
-If this proposal is not approved by our stockholders at the 2022 annual meeting, these specific RSU awards will not occur.
+If this proposal is not approved by our stockholders at the 2023 annual meeting, these specific RSU awards will not occur.
 Our compensation committee will then consider the award of an appropriate amount of RSUs to our non-employee directors taking into consideration the outcome of the stockholder vote.

 Our compensation philosophy with respect to non-employee directors is to structure a compensation program that is reasonable as compared to the non-employee director compensation of our compensation peer group of companies, as described in "Compensation Discussion and Analysis-Determining Compensation-Compensation Peer Group," rewards performance and is aligned with our stockholders' long-term interests.
 Our compensation committee is responsible for reviewing non-employee director compensation and recommending our non-employee director compensation pay for approval by our board of directors.
 Our compensation philosophy has been to weight total compensation for non-employee directors more heavily toward equity compensation as opposed to cash compensation, which may cause our director pay to exceed the median of total compensation for our peer group in years where our stock performance is strong.
 In 2017, in connection with the approval of the amendment and restatement of the 2006 equity incentive plan, we adopted a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year), which was approved by our stockholders at our 2017 annual meeting.
-The total compensation of our non-employee directors for 2021 is reported under "Director Compensation," was approximately \$235,000 (excluding committee and chair retainers), based on a stock price of \$168.41 and was above the median and between the 60th and 70th percentile of our compensation peer group.
+The total compensation of our non-employee directors for 2022 is reported under "Director Compensation," was approximately \$240,000 (excluding committee and chair retainers), based on a stock price of \$180.57, other than for Ms. O'Mara, for whom the stock price was \$178.49, and was above the median and slightly above the 75th percentile of our compensation peer group.